The Mobility Authority is raising the bar on what it means to be "Green."

-For the last five years, the Mobility Authority has partnered with TreeFolks to preserve and expand the urban tree canopy here in Central Texas and along our project corridors.
+From 2016 to 2020, the Mobility Authority partnered with TreeFolks to preserve and expand the urban tree canopy here in Central Texas and along our project corridors.
 It is through this partnership that we’ve provided more than a dozen educational classes and tree planting events, installed two irrigation systems at local elementary schools, and have planted 10,000 trees throughout Central Texas.

 In addition to this work, the Mobility Authority has sponsored some of TreeFolks’ online efforts including video workshops on tree management and Austin’s urban canopy.
 Check out the video below to learn about our efforts at Pecan Springs Elementary or visit the TreeFolks website for more information.

 The Mobility Authority is committed to being a proactive force in the communities we serve.
-We actively engage with and supports local organizations, communities and neighborhoods by participating in and sponsoring events.
+We actively engage with and support local organizations, communities and neighborhoods by participating in and sponsoring events.

 We’ve participated in numerous activities and initiatives to date, including community cleanups with Keep Austin Beautiful, tree planting events and mulch-spreading initiatives with TreeFolks to protect our environmental resources, and more.

 We’ve had the opportunity make a meaningful impact on the communities we serve, in collaboration with the groups and neighbors who have called upon us.
 We value those trusted partnerships and thank all those who have welcomed our efforts.